ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 You are not charged for the KMIP™ for VMware service.
 To review the Key Protect and Hyper Protect Crypto Services pricing plans, see the [Key Protect](https://cloud.ibm.com/catalog/services/key-protect) and [Hyper Protect Crypto Services](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services) catalog pages.

-If you are using vSAN™ encryption, plan to use one root key in Key Protect or Hyper Protect Crypto Services, and two standard keys for each vSAN cluster that you encrypt.
+If you are using VMware vSAN™ encryption, plan to use one root key in Key Protect or Hyper Protect Crypto Services, and two standard keys for each vSAN cluster that you encrypt.

-If you are using vSphere encryption, plan to use one root key, one standard key per vSphere cluster, and one standard key per encrypted virtual machine (VM).
+If you are using VMware vSphere® encryption, plan to use one root key, one standard key per vSphere cluster, and one standard key per encrypted virtual machine (VM).

 Key Protect and Hyper Protect Crypto Services are available in multizone regions (MZRs) only.
 Hyper Protect Crypto Services (HPCS) is available in selected MZRs only.
 KMIP for VMware® is automatically deployed in the same region as your Key Protect or HPCS instance.
-VMware vCenter Server can tolerate high latency to the KMIP service, so distance is usually not be a cause for concern.
+VMware vCenter Server® can tolerate high latency to the KMIP service, so distance is usually not be a cause for concern.

 ## Connecting the key management server
 {: #kmip-implementation-connecting-kms}